Multiparticle quantum walk: a dynamical probe of topological many-body excitations: Effective models

-The rest of three-particle states correspond to configurations where each particle sits on different sites, and configurations where two particles form a doublon and the other particle is scattered through the lattice.
-Therefore the projector $S$, orthogonal to $P$, is the sum of projectors $S_1$ and $S_2$ to the scattering and doublonic states respectively,
+The rest of three-particle states correspond to configurations where each particle sits on different sites, and configurations where two particles form a dressed doublon while the other particle is scattered through the lattice.
+Therefore, the projector $S$, orthogonal to $P$, is the sum of projectors $S_1$ and $S_2$ to the scattering and doublon states respectively,

 The flavor index $\gamma$ is always the remaining third flavor, different from summed-over flavors $\alpha$ and $\beta$.